daz4126/Nanny-State/README.md

 const Update = Nanny(State)
 ```

 The `Update` function can now be used to update the state.
-After any change to the state, NANNY STATE will automatically re-render the view using lit-html, which only updates the parts of the view that have actually changed.
-This makes re-rendering after a state update blazing fast.
+After any change to the state, NANNY STATE will automatically re-render the view using µhtml, which only updates the parts of the view that have actually changed.
+This means that re-rendering after a state update is blazingly quick.

 To see this in action, let's write the `beBatman` event handler function to update the state and change the state object's 'name' property to 'Batman' when the button is clicked (note that this function needs to go *before* the `view` function in your code):